When webhooks are triggered in the gateway, a notification is sent as a POST request to the specified destination URL. The post body contains two

 An invalid signature exception is raised if the webhook notification you attempt to parse has an invalid signature.

 If a webhook takes longer than 30 seconds to respond, it is considered a timeout and will be retried.
-We will resend webhook notifications every hour for up to 24 hours until the webhook responds with a successful HTTP response code (i.e. ‘2xx’) within 30 seconds.
+We will resend webhook notifications every hour for up to 3 hours in sandbox, or up to 24 hours in production, until the webhook responds with a successful HTTPS response code (i.e. ‘2xx’) within 30 seconds.